-Business Barometer®: Small business confidence inches downward in April
+Business Barometer®: Small business confidence edges down in May

 Ted Mallett, Vice-President & Chief Economist

 Canadian small business optimism remains cool this spring.
 CFIB’s Business Barometer® Index shaved a third of a point in May and now stands at 62.1, versus 62.4 in April.
 Although only a small change, it is the third consecutive monthly decline since February.
 The index is now at its lowest point since the summer of 2012, when the economy went through a slow-motion act.

 A scale between 0 and 100, an index above 50 means owners expecting their business’ performance to be stronger in the next year outnumber those expecting weaker performance.
 One normally sees an index level of between 65 and 70 when the economy is growing at its potential.